 Showcase Only The Best Photos

 Note that everyone who gets hold of your cakes or pastries can share on their Instagram accounts.
 But perhaps not everyone displays it in a more picturesque manner, enhancing the beauty of the sweet subject.
-Therefore, as a business, you’d like to view your product in their most appealing form — using the right amount of lighting and proper angle without appearing superficial with fancy photo filters.
+Therefore, as a business, you’d like to display your product in their most appealing form — using the right amount of lighting and proper angle without appearing superficial with fancy photo filters.

 Just as product posters or homepage hero images, your business should project your products in their best appearance.
 You don’t want to settle anything less than that.

-Stick With Your Style
+Stick With Your Own Style

-As you build your brand, it makes sense to stick with your own unique identity and visual style.
+As you build your own brand, it makes sense to stick with your own unique identity and visual style.
 Instagram is not about fitting in with what’s trending but is more about standing out of the crowd.
-If you believe that posting images in a white background is aligned with your store frontage or pristine menu design, then adopting this pattern helps reinforce consistency.
+If you believe that posting images in white background is aligned with your store frontage or pristine menu design, then adopting this pattern helps reinforce consistency.